SirenaAlyceDev/nextjs-portfolio/posts/building-a-react-native-app-start-to-finish-in-30-days.md

 Day 18: Took some time off for a week or two

-Created a Welcome Screen with Header and Subtitle text and get started button using TouchableOpacity
+Created a Welcome Screen with Header and Subtitle text and get started button using TouchableOpacity.

+Created Event list screen using RN Flatlist component